MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Overview.md

     |**Code**|Enter the valid Concessional Codes applicable as per the Income Tax Act.|
     |**Description**|Enter the description of the mentioned Concessional Codes.|

-## To set up TDS Nature of Remittances
+## To set up TDS nature of remittances

 Specifies the type of remittance.